automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Cruxicheiros.md

 # Cruxicheiros
-## Description: This "cross-handed" dinosaur was named in 2010.
+## This "cross-handed" dinosaur was named in 2010.